-A common debate in all media circles, whether an average score should be a 5, or a 7.
+A common debate in all media circles, whether the average score should be a 5, or a 7.
 Usually this falls into two standings, one being it should be objective and that a 5 would be bland, not good enough to recommend, and that a 7 would be the average, the other seeing it subjectively and that 5 should be the average of what you've seen before, and building your other ratings around that.
+I use something else.

 Comparing my rating distribution to the global average, you can see that both have 40% of the scale containing only 10% of the total scores (1-4 on the global, and 7-10 on mine).
 The advantage with mine is that I use my less frequent scores for shows of high enjoyment and quality rather than of high disappointment and garbage.
 I essentially reserve 10 for my most favourite tv show and movie, when really it's practically on the same level as a show rated a 9 because I have the room to do so without crowding my other scores.
 Now, I can easily decide what to rate a show and be confident it belongs there.